BendiVanitha/Text-to-SQL-Website/README.md

 # Text-to-SQL-Website
-Text to SQL converter website using Gemini-API ,G=used Gen-Ai technology.
+Text to SQL converter website using Gemini-API ,used Gen-Ai technology.